 If the wind is forecast to be greater than 15 knots, it a good idea to preset one or two reefs in the mainsail while at the dock.
 When the wind is anticipated to be less than 15 knots, ensure that the reef hook (if any) is unhooked at the reef cringle on the tack and all reefing lines are loose and free to run.
 This will allow the mainsail to be hoisted all the way up with no hitches from the reefing system.

 Some mainsails, particularly those in our Silver Fleet, have buntlines in the mainsail (also known as reef ties) to secure the bundle of loose sail that hangs down below the reef point, known as the “bunt."
 When reefing, tie the buntlines together loosely with reef knots around the bunt.
 Pulling the buntlines together too tightly around the bunt can cause excess tension at the cringle where the buntline passes through each side of the sail, which can damage and eventually tear the sail.
 Also, while tying the buntlines around the boom may make help improve the shape of the reefed sail somewhat, it also increases stress on the sail.
-At MSC, we encourage recreational sailors to tie the buntlines around the bunt itself, not around the boom.
+At Modern, we encourage recreational sailors to tie the buntlines around the bunt itself, not around the boom.
 This helps to increase the longevity of the sail and prevents tearing at the buntline cringles.

 Also, check the jib cars and ensure that you and your crew know how to move them up and down the tracks.
 Some recreational sailors never adjust the jib cars when sailing, but they can be useful to improve sail trim and reduce excessive luffing.
 (You'll learn more about jib cars in Tip #4.)